isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/entry-guide.md

 Travellers who test positive for [COVID-19](https://safetravel.ica.gov.sg/health/covid19-symptoms) will and must undergo [medical treatment](/health/covidtreatment).
 The prevailing treatment charges will apply.

 ### 5. Completion of Self-isolation/SHN

 Travellers under self-isolation or serving SHN at their own residence may leave their accommodation when a negative COVID-19 test result is conveyed.

-For travellers serving SHN at an SDF, the checkout timing would be conveyed to the traveller by the SDF.
+For travellers serving SHN at an SDF, the checkout timing will be conveyed to the traveller by the SDF.

 Travellers must comply with the prevailing public health-related and safe distancing measures.
-This includes the use of the <a href="https://www.tracetogether.gov.sg/">TraceTogether</a> app, which allows the identification of close contacts of a positive COVID-19 case.
+This includes the use of the <a href="https://www.tracetogether.gov.sg/">TraceTogether app</a>, which allows the identification of close contacts of a positive COVID-19 case.